Emekarr/chimoney-node/README.md

 ## Omissions / Workarounds

-- Added a `blacklistedTokens` key to the user collection on Firestore to mark invalidated tokens.
+- Added an `activeSession` key to the user collection on Firestore to mark active tokens.
 In a real-world scenario, Redis would be used with a TTL set to the expiry time of the JWT.
 - Encryption was not implemented due to time constraints.
 In a real-world scenario, an attestation service would be used to verify the authenticity of the client before initiating a secure key exchange using Elliptic Curve Diffie-Hellman protocol.

 ## Resources